jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2-instance-storage/README.md

 - EC2 Instance Store lose their storage and data if they are stopped.
 - Risk of losing data (because it is a physical hardware)
 - Backups and Replications are our responsibility.
+- It is Block Level storage.

+> An instance store provides temporary block-level storage for your EC2 instance.
+This storage is located on disks that are physically attached to the host computer.
+Instance store is ideal for the temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content, or for data that is replicated across a fleet of instances, such as a load-balanced pool of web servers.
+Instance storage is temporary, data is lost if instance experiences failure or is terminated.
+EC2 instance store cannot be used for file sharing between instances.

 ## EFS - Elastic File System